Call Routing: Everything You Need to Know About It

 Example of Call Routing

 Suppose you want to call an online clothing brand regarding the delivery of your order.
-You dial the toll free number mentioned on their website.
-The auto-attendant presents you with several options: Buying Assistance, Discounts and Coupons, Payment/ Refund Queries, Help with your Account, Order and Delivery Status, etc.
+You dial the toll-free number mentioned on their website.
+The auto-attendant presents you with several options: Buying Assistance, Discounts, and Coupons, Payment/ Refund Queries, Help with your Account, Order, and Delivery Status, etc.

 You press the number for Order and Delivery Status.
 The call routing system will direct your call to an agent who handles these queries.

-One of the major reasons why businesses must use a call routing software is that phone calls are still a popular choice when customers want to connect with a business.
+One of the major reasons why businesses must use call routing software is that phone calls are still a popular choice when customers want to connect with a business.
 In other words, people like to talk to a real person when they have a query or concern with a business.
 When this happens, it is simply imperative to ensure that customers’ concerns are addressed and resolved as quickly as possible.
 Call Routing plays a crucial role in patching callers with the right agents and thus increases the probability of quick resolution.

 Benefits of Using Call Routing Software